 (a) Due to privacy and confidentiality concerns, and to minimize the risk of residual disclosure, volumes of fewer than 5 visits have been suppressed in the cells and removed from total visit counts.

-(d) Historical comparability of median length of stay might be affected by a number of issues associated with the NACRS time elements; please refer to “About this Quick Stat” for more details.
+(d) Historical comparability of median length of stay might be affected by a number of issues associated with the NACRS time elements; please click “About this Quick Stat” for more details.